Hypnotherapy Frequently Asked Questions

 Changes in behavior from hypnosis can be immediate or very subtle and happen slowly over time.

-For example with smoking cessation, a person will notice immediately that it is easier to stop smoking.
-For some other behaviors or conditions, the changes may be more subtle and you have to pay close attention to notice that things are changing.
+For example with smoking cessation, typically, a person will notice immediately that it is easier to stop smoking.
+For some other behaviors or conditions, the changes may be more subtle, but there is usually a strong awareness of new thoughts or a different way of thinking about the issue the person is working on.

 What is Hypnosis?